brugalada/BIBIMBpy/README.md

 ## Basic usage

-In the folder *TUTORIALS*, you will find examples on how to use the different functions provided.
+In the folder *TESTS*, you will find examples on how to use the different functions provided.

 Also, in the folder *DOCS* there is an schema that depicts the normal flow and intended usages.